rfcx/rfcx-api/README.md

 npm test
 ```

+### Unit &amp; integration tests

-In general, unit tests should be saved alongside the code files that they apply to (e.g. for a module `xyz.js`, if there are tests then they will be stored in `xyz.test.js`).
+In general, unit tests should be saved alongside the code files that they apply to (e.g. for a module `xyz.js`, if there are tests then they will be stored in `xyz.unit.test.js`).

-To run only Jest: `npm run jest`
+Run Jest on all tests: `npm run jest`

+Run Jest on unit tests: `npm run jest unit`

+Run Jest on integration tests: `npm run jest integration`

+Run Jest on specific folder/file: `npm run jest routes/core/streams`

+### Linting

-To run only ESLint: `npm run lint` or `npm run lint:fix`
+Run ESLint: `npm run lint`

+Fix all fixable errors: `npm run lint:fix`

 Recommend developers to setup ESLint in their IDE.
 For VS Code, settings are included in the workspace settings already and lint/format automatically when the the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is installed.